ajpelu/dp_dispersantes/text/datapaperv1.md

 ### Study extent description

-This dataset covers three representative habitats within Sierra Nevada mountain range: Pyrenean oak forests; high mountain scrubland; and high-mountain summits.  :red_circle: 3 o 4??
+This dataset covers three representative habitats within Sierra Nevada mountain range: forest (Pyrenean oak stands); shrub (thorny thickets on the edge of the forest as well as common juniper and Spanish juniper areas) and summit environments.
+These ecosystems were selected based on criteria of singularity and ecological functionality in the context of Sierra Nevada (Barea-Azcón et al. 2014, 2014).

-:red_circle: Include information about the four types of sampled ecosystem (like the description done in Zamora and Barea-Azcon 2015) :red_circle: JMBA task
+:red_circle: Include information about the three types of sampled ecosystem (like the description done in Zamora and Barea-Azcon 2015) :red_circle: JMBA task

 ### Sampling description
-:red_circle: Algo similar a esto:
-Bird censuses were made during the breeding season (May, June and July) --> comprobar esto

-Sampling procedure was the line-transect method (Verner, 1985)

-The sampling procedure was the line-transect method (Verner, 1985), with a bandwidth of 50 m, 25 m on each side of the line.
-Transect lengths ranged from 2.6 to 3 km in the Pyrenean oak forest and from 2.5 to 4 km in both the Juniper scrubland and the high-mountain summits.
+Sampling procedure was the line-transect method (Verner, 1985), with a bandwidth of 50 m, 25 m on each side of the line (Barea-Azcón et al 2012, 2014).
+A total of 16 transect were sampled with lengths ranged from 1.9 to 3 km (Table 2).
 Sight and sound records within the sample area were accepted as contacts.
 All transects were sampled in the early morning, under appropriate climatic conditions.
+The observer walks at a constant speed of 2 to 4 km/h.

+:red_circle: cybertraker or Open Data Kit

+Field data were recorded by a PDA-based system.
+For this purpose forms were created with Open Data Kit (http://opendatakit.org) (Anokwa et al. 2009, Hartung et al. 2010) software.
+A video with an example of the sequence created to recorded field data is available at https://www.youtube.com/watch?v=tFyG2SvaNvA.

-Incluir la referencia de la metodología del obsnev  Barea-Azcón JM et al (2012, 2014)
+Incluir la referencia de la metodología del obsnev
 ### Quality control description

+## Quality control description:

 ## Dataset